November 9, 2024

 • lightweight support

 The Scarpa Rush 2 Mid is a lightweight hiking boot that rivals the Salomon X Ultra 4 for best in class.
-Much lighter than other Scarpas, the Rush series is made for fast hikers and can handle more serious terrain than most lightweights.
+Much lighter than other Scarpas, the Rush series is made for fast hikers, but it still can handle more serious terrain than most lightweights.
 As you might expect from a premium brand for climbing shoes, the Scarpa Rush has good traction on rock, making it a capable scrambler.
-If you're looking for a lightweight hiking boot for mountain trails, it's hard to beat the Scarpa Rush 2 Mid.
+Having worn and tested both the Salomon X Ultra 4 and Scarpa Rush 2, I give the Rush the edge on rocky terrain (and lean toward the X Ultra on steep trails with mud, scree, or snow).
+In my personal experience, this boot runs small, so you should probably size up a full size (or more) to get the best fit for hiking.
+If you're looking for a lightweight hiking boot to tackle mountain trails, it's hard to beat the Scarpa Rush 2 Mid.

 Best Fit